Support ICME

 Established in 2009 in-memory of Stanford Professor Gene Golub, the Gene Golub Graduate Fellowship Fund in Computational and Mathematical Engineering provides financial support, through fellowships or assistantships, for Ph.D. students in Stanford's Institute for Computational and Mathematical Engineering.

 If you wish to contribute to the Gene Golub Graduate Fellowship Fund, you can make a donation online via a one-time gift or a recurring gift or pledge.
-Please designate the gift is for the "School of Engineering," "Computational Mathematics & Engineering" and "Gene Golub Fellowship Fund" in the Special Instructions on your gift.
+Please designate the gift for the "School of Engineering," "Computational Mathematics & Engineering" and "Gene Golub Fellowship Fund" in the Special Instructions.